jaanga/lib/db/dev-notes.md

 - display read me
 - run app

-Would hiding links on the .com read me help?
+Note to self: Would hiding links on the .com-side read me files help?

 2014-03-17 ~ Theo